bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-h/howto.rst

 MSSQL Plugin Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-For Bareos :math:`<` 14.2, install the Bareos MSSQL plugin onto the MSSQL server you want to backup.
-Bareos :math:`>=` 14.2 also allows to backup remote MSSQL servers (option                :option:`serveraddress`).
+For Bareos < 14.2, install the Bareos MSSQL plugin onto the MSSQL server you want to backup.
+Bareos >= 14.2 also allows to backup remote MSSQL servers (option :option:`serveraddress`).

 Bareos Windows-Installer
 ^^^^^^^^^^^^^^^^^^^^^^^^